Continual Learning through Human-Robot Interaction: Human Perceptions of a Continual Learning Robot in Repeated Interactions: Socially Guided Continual Learning

 For the second model, we consider a SOTA CL approach specifically designed for FSIL in robotics applications \cite{Ayub_2020_CVPR_Workshops}.
 This approach, termed centroid-based concept learning (CBCL), uses a CNN pre-trained on the ImageNet dataset \cite{Russakovsky15} as a feature extractor for object images.
 In each increment, $t$, the model receives a small number of images for some object classes and extracts feature vectors for the object images using the pre-trained feature extractor.
 CBCL then clusters the feature vectors of all the object classes in the increment and generates a set of centroids $C^y = \{c_1^y, ..., c_{n_y}^y\}$ for each object class separately, where $n_y$ is the total number of centroids for class $y$.
 CBCL avoids forgetting by generating separate centroids for each class in a new increment $t$, without changing the centroids of the previously learned classes.
 For the classification of a new object, CBCL finds the distance of the feature vector of the test object from the centroids of all the object classes.
 CBCL then uses a weighted voting scheme to find the most common class among the closest centroids to the test feature vector.
 The most common class is predicted as the object class for the test feature vector.
 More details about CBCL can be found in \cite{Ayub_2020_CVPR_Workshops}.
 CBCL has been shown to produce promising results when learning from systematically collected object datasets by experts (researchers).
 However, it was never trained or tested in real-time with human participants.

 Finally, for the third model, we consider the batch learning (called joint training (JT) in this paper) approach that stores the image data of the object classes from previous increments and retrains using stored data when learning new objects.
 JT has been used in CL literature as an upper bound for continual learning on static datasets.
 JT trains a CNN model on a combined image dataset of the new and old object classes in each increment, and therefore its training time continues to increase with each increment.
-More details about this model can be found in~\cite{Rebuffi_2017_CVPR,Castro_2018_ECCV}.
-In this paper, we integrate FT, CBCL, and JT in a fully-autonomous system that allows users to experience these different ML models in real-time through the Fetch mobile manipulator robot \cite{Wise16}.
+More details about this model can be found in~\cite{Rebuffi_2017_CVPR,Ayub_IROS_20}.
+For our study, similar to \cite{Ayub_IROS_20}, we used a CNN pre-trained on the ImageNet dataset instead of using a CNN with random weights for FT and JT, to enable learning from a few training examples.
+In this paper, we integrate FT, CBCL, and JT in a fully autonomous system that allows users to experience these different ML models in real time through the Fetch mobile manipulator robot \cite{Wise16}.